Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing

 where $v_r$, $v_{\phi}$, and $v_{\theta}$ are the projections of the inertial velocity vector in the $\left({\bm{e}}_r,{\bm{e}}_{\phi},{\bm{e}}_{\theta}\right)$ reference frame.

-The same exact phases of the D\&L trajectory are used as phases of the OCP, with the exception of the vertical descent and landing phase, which is not included in the optimization problem as its trajectory is already completely specified by mission requirements.
+The same exact phases of the D\&L trajectory are used as phases of the OCP, except for the vertical descent and landing phase, which is not included in the optimization problem as its trajectory is already completely specified by mission requirements.
 The objective is to minimize the propellant consumption of the main engines from MBB to VGA, or, equivalently, to maximize the vehicle mass at the end of the third phase (i.e., at the end of the powered descent phase)

 It is important to underline that this formulation neglects the RCS propellant needed to steer the vehicle.
 No constraint is set on the argument of periselene of the ELO, nor on the final time at VGA, both considered as outcomes of the optimization process.
 Consequently, the boundary conditions of the problem are